RESPONSIBILITIES

 What you do

 Design how organizations think—the patterns, principles, and priorities that guide organizational behavior.
-This is executive-level work.
+This responsibility is often held at the executive level.

 • Defining organizational cognitive patterns